amazon-connect/amazon-connect-chat-ios/README.md

 #### Important Considerations

-- **Flexible Override**: You can override all 8 methods for complete control, or selectively override only the methods you need.
+- **Flexible Override**: You can override all ACPS methods for complete control, or selectively override only the methods you need.
 Non-overridden methods automatically use the parent `AWSClient` implementation.

 - **Backward Compatibility**: Custom client implementation is completely optional.
 Existing applications continue to work unchanged when not using a custom client.